When to Apply BBQ Sauce

 Now, let’s get to the beef.
-When cooking a BBQ beef entree, such as pork butt, you want to apply the BBQ sauce early.
+When cooking a BBQ beef entree, you want to apply the BBQ sauce early.
 Slice into the meat lightly with thin lines on the top and then coat it fully with a BBQ sauce.
 The thin lines allow the sauce to seep down into the meat for a tastier beef.
 Most importantly, you want the sauce to cook directly into the meat, rather than to add it later (like the chicken).

 Steps to BBQ Saucing Beef